e0026557/TGC-18-Project-1/README.md

 ![Screenshot of color scheme](assets/color-schemes/color-scheme.png)

 The color scheme chosen revolves around an orange-based primary color as it represents youthfulness, energy and inspires creativity.
-This was also used in the brand color as it fits the mood and feeling that the website aims to convey to users.
+This is also used as the brand color as it fits the mood and feeling that the website aims to convey to users.

 #### Fonts